tjluoma/preacherstrust/PreachersTrust.md

 ### 10) Be Accountable

 Carefully review this Trust every September 20th, on the anniversary of my ordination.
-Review it at least quarterly throughout the rest of the year (around December 15th, March 15th, June 15th, which I have added to my calendar, as well as Sept 20th.)

 I will share it with my spiritual directory and Backstory preaching colleagues, as well as tracking it in my journal.